DennisKipkirui/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 101-odd is a script that prints every other line from the input, starting with the first line.

-File 102-water_and_stir is a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.
+File 102-water_and_stir is a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result